momentohq/public-dev-docs/docs/develop/api-reference/dictionary-collections.md

 </details>

 ### DictionarySetField
-Sets a field of an existing dictionary item to a value.
-If the item does not exist, the item is created with the field.
+Sets a field in an existing dictionary to a value.
+If the dictionary does not exist, it is created with the new field.

 | Name            | Type         | Description                                   |
 | --------------- | ------------ | --------------------------------------------- |